jackgrayner/cricket_popgen/gwas_selection_analysis/README.md

 # GWAS and Selection analyses

 ## association_test.sh
-Takes a bed/fam file as input, calculates a relatedness matrix (GEMMA), and runs a linear mixed model (GEMMA) to test for genoetype-phenotype associations, accounting for relatedness between samples.
+Takes a bed/fam file as input, calculates a relatedness matrix (GEMMA), and runs a linear mixed model (GEMMA) to test for genoetype-phenotype associations, accounting for relatedness and population stratification.

 ## genome_selection_analysis.R
 Reads in a ped/map file and a csv file with the predictor variable (fly attack rate, i.e., selection), as well as a K value (num. of genetic groups in data) passed when submitting the job.
 The ped file is converted to LFMM format and missing genotypes are imputed with LEA's impute() function before running a latent factor mixed model (LFMM) to test for selection-associated variants.